Keyboard shortcuts

 cargo run

-The Rust example (examples/rust/Cargo.toml) enables all three backends by default.
+The Rust example (examples/rust/Cargo.toml) enables all three backends.
 Edit its features list if you only need one.

 Development Setup

-If you’re modifying tiders-x402-server repo locally, you probably want to build it against your local version.
+If you’re modifying tiders-x402-server repo locally, you probably want to build the example against your local version:

 Persistent local development